SubhaArun-N/Full-Stack-DashboardSimulator/README.md

 1. Node.js
 2. Angular client

+To run the code:

---> Clone/download the code
+1. Clone/download the code
---> Do npm install
+2. Do npm install
---> Run the code using ng serve
+3. Run the code using - ng serve
---> Open http://localhost:4200 in the browser
+4. Open http://localhost:4200 in the browser